 This year's Boston-based event is set to host some not-to-miss speakers (Michelle Obama! *squeal*) and the president and co-founder of Pixar, Dr. Ed Catmull, along with HubSpot founders Brian Halligan and Dharmesh Shah.

 This year our managing director Craig and our marketing director Jonathan are heading off to Boston to represent Struto at the event.
-While undeniably jealous, I managed to swallow my envy and caught up with them both to ask them what they're most looking forward to, what they're hoping to take away from the event and what they predict might be covered.
+We interviewed them before they left, and caught up with them when they returned.
+Here's what they had to say about Inbound 2017.

 On the Road to Inbound 2017